island-lang/island-lang.github.io/README.md

 partiallyAppliedSum(2) // returns 13
 ```

-We'll go through the two abstract function types mentioned in the example:

-* `(integer, ...) => integer` represents a function having any number of parameters where the first parameter must be compatible with `integer` and the return type must be compatible with `integer`.
+In the above example `(integer, ...) => integer` represents a function having any number of parameters where the first parameter must be compatible with `integer` and the return type must be compatible with `integer`.

-* `partial(F)` applies a type function transforming the type F to remove its first parameter.

 Other abstract function type examples: